 National policies and standards on WASH services in health facilities

-China, Lao PDR, Papua New Guinea and Solomon Islands had a national WASH policy covering service provision in health facilities (Table 2).
+Lao PDR, Papua New Guinea and Solomon Islands had a national WASH policy covering service provision in health facilities at the time of the survey (Table 2).
 No policies specified requirements for maternal and neonatal care.
 China, Mongolia, Philippines and Solomon Islands had national standards for WASH services in health facilities - one of which outlined water and hand hygiene requirements in maternity rooms and NCUs, as well as sanitation facilities for pregnant women.

 |Country||National policy (Yes, Draft, No)||Policy specifies services required in maternity rooms and NCUs (Yes or No)||Standards or guidelines (Yes, Draft, No)||Standards or guidelines specify services required in maternity rooms and NCUs (Yes or No)|